ibm-cloud-docs/vpc/load-balancers.md

 ## Application load balancer data flow
 {: #alb-data-flow}

 A client makes a request by using the FQDN that is registered to the load balancer instance.
-A DNS server handles the request and distributes the traffic in a round robin fashion to the appliances.
-The appliances then accept the request and route it to a back-end server.
+A DNS server handles the request and distributes the traffic in a round robin fashion to the back-end servers (server instances hosting the application).
 Eventually the back-end server responds, and the response flows back through the load balancer, then back to the client.

 ![ALB traffic flow](images/alb-datapath.png){: caption="Figure 1.
 Application load balancer traffic flow" caption-side="bottom}